cooljeanius/Environment-Modules/README.md

      --with-tclx=<path>		directory containting TclX configuration
             				(tclxConfig.sh)

-   - the `tclConfig.sh` file was created when Tcl was built, and has pointers to where the libraries and header files were installed.
+   - The `tclConfig.sh` file was created when Tcl was built, and has pointers to where the libraries and header files were installed.
    It is usually found in `$prefix/lib`, where `$prefix` is the directory you installed Tcl.
    (The same goes for TclX, too.)

 ------------------------------------------------------------------------
      --with-debug=<level>		Set up the debug level to the specified value
      --without-debug			Disable debugging [DEF]

    - The debug level will be set to the specified value.